Sahilj11/Learning-notes/Notes/MCA/1st Sem/DBMS MCA/Normalisation.md

 Normalization, specifically the higher normal forms like Second Normal Form (2NF) and Third Normal Form (3NF), aims to address these anomalies by organizing the data in a way that minimizes redundancy and ensures data integrity.
 In the above example, you could achieve 2NF or 3NF by splitting the data into separate tables, one for employees and another for projects, with appropriate relationships to avoid anomalies.

 ## Dependencies types
+### Join dependencies
+In the context of a relational database management system (DBMS), join dependencies refer to constraints or relationships between tables that involve performing a join operation to retrieve meaningful data from multiple tables.
+These join dependencies are used to define how data is related or connected across different tables in a database.
+Join dependencies are a fundamental concept in the field of database design and normalization.
+There are two primary types of join dependencies:

+1. Inclusion Dependencies: An inclusion dependency specifies that the values in one table must be a subset of the values in another table.
+In other words, it enforces that the data in one table is "included" in another.
+Inclusion dependencies are often used to represent one-to-one and one-to-many relationships between tables.
+For example, consider a database where you have a Customers table and an Orders table.
+An inclusion dependency would specify that the set of customer IDs in the Orders table must be a subset of the customer IDs in the Customers table.

+2. Equijoin Dependencies: An equijoin dependency specifies that two or more tables should be joined using an equijoin condition (equality condition) on one or more attributes to retrieve meaningful data.
+Equijoin dependencies are used to represent relationships that require a join operation based on equality conditions.
+For example, in a university database, you might have a Students table and a Courses table, and an equijoin dependency would specify that you can join these tables using the student ID to find the courses a particular student is enrolled in.

+Join dependencies play a critical role in database normalization and schema design, as they help define the relationships between tables.
+Ensuring that the join dependencies are correctly represented in the database schema is important for maintaining data integrity and optimizing query performance.
+In practice, these dependencies are often used to guide the design of foreign keys, indexes, and queries to efficiently retrieve and manipulate data from the database.
 ### Functional dependencies
 a functional dependency is a fundamental concept that helps define the relationships between attributes (columns) in database tables.
 It describes how the values of one attribute (or a set of attributes) determine or are determined by the values of another attribute within the same table.
 Functional dependency is critical for designing and understanding the structure of a relational database.